 How Snow and Ice Impact Your Flat Roof

-As a commercial building owner or facilities manager in Northeast Ohio, you will likely be clearing snow and ice in the winter months ahead to provide safe access for your employees, customers and tenants.
-But you should also consider what’s occurring on the top of your building.
+This past winter in Northeast Ohio was a difficult one, filled with frigid temperatures and major snowfall events.
+As a commercial building owner or facilities manager, you likely spent considerable effort during the winter months clearing snow and ice to provide safe access for your employees, customers and tenants.
+But with spring on the horizon, you should also consider what winter conditions may have done to the top of your building.
 Flat roofs are far more susceptible to damage from snow and ice because they don’t have angles that would typically help to discard the melting snow.

 Freeze/Thaw Cycle Problematic